 Violet survived her husband by two decades and spent her final years in Middleburg, Carroll County, MD.
 She died there at the age of 84 on July 13, 1967.

 Son William Lodge Younkin (1915-1943) was born on Jan.
 29, 1915 in Nebraska.
 On Nov.
-5, 1937, in a ceremony held in Tulsa, OK, the 22-year-old William was joined in wedlock with Margaret Trogger (Aug.
+5, 1937, in a ceremony held in Tulsa, OK, the 22-year-old William was joined in wedlock with 21-year-old Margaret Eleanor Trotter (Aug.
 31, 1916- ? ).
 They were the parents of William Michael "Mike" Younkin and Derek Lodge Younkin.
-In the late 1930s, William joined the U.S. Armed Forces and was promoted to the rank of major with the Army Air Force Bomb Squadron.
-In May 1939, at the birth of their son William, they were stationed at Schofield Barracks at Hickem Field in Hawaii.
-His life came to a close while in action in India on Nov.
+In the late 1930s, William joined the U.S. Armed Forces and trained in the Air Reserve in Randolph Field, TX.
+In late October 1937, holding the rank of second lieutenant, he was ordered to report to Honolulu.
+He was promoted to the rank of major with the Army Air Force Bomb Squadron.
+In May 1939, at the birth of their son William, they were stationed at Schofield Barracks at Hickam Field in Hawaii.
+He returned stateside in the early 1940s and trained in how to operate Flying Fortress aircraft at Hendricks Field, FL.
+In reporting on his graduation from Hendricks, the Jackson (MS) Clarion-Ledger said that he was a resident of Pascagoula, MS. His life came to a close while in action in India on Nov.
 25, 1943, when his aircraft was shot down and crashed.
 His remains were returned home for burial in Arlington National Cemetery.
 His marker was photographed by the founder of this website in July 2016.
+Their son William Michael Younkin (1939-1995) was born in 1939 in Honolulu.
+After his father's death, he grew to manhood in Tulsa, OK where he graduated from Central High School.
+He then attended the U.S. Military Academy at West Point, graduating in 1961, and served with the 25th Infantry Division at his birthplace of Schofield Barracks.
+He then went on to a creeer as a project leader and site analyst for Control Data at NASA Ames Research Center in Moffit Field, Sunnyvale, CA and was a site manager for Robbins-Gioia at Pearl Harbor.
+He passed away in Hancock, MD at the age of 56 on Sept.
+19, 1995, with an obituary published in the San Francisco Examiner.

 ~ Daughter Winona (Younkin) Spencer ~